cleverness/cleverness-to-do-list-plugin/readme.txt

 You should have received a copy of the GNU General Public License along with this plugin.
 If not, see <http://www.gnu.org/licenses/>.

 == Frequently Asked Questions ==

-= I upgraded and all my to-do items are gone =
-If you did not do the automatic upgrade from the Plugins page, make sure you deactivate and then activate the plugin.
-Your to-do list items should be converted to the new format once you activate the plugin.

 = What is the shortcode to display items in a post or page? = [todolist]